What are the symptoms of a disc protrusion?

 Assess your quality of life

-Are you living with cervical, thoracic, or lumbar pain that is disrupting your lifestyle?
+Are you living with cervical or lumbar pain that is disrupting your lifestyle?
 Do you think you have a disc protrusion or another spinal condition?
-Contact the orthopedic specialists at Laser Spine Institute to learn more about our minimally invasive procedures.
-Our state-of-the-art endoscopic techniques can help you recover spinal health.
+Contact us at Laser Spine Institute to learn more about our minimally invasive procedures.
+We have helped tens of thousands of patients find relief from neck and back pain.